A landing theorem for entire functions with bounded post-singular sets: Introduction

 \section{Introduction}

 Let $p\colon\C\to\C$ be a polynomial.
 The \emph{filled-in Julia set} $K(p)$ consists of those points $z\in\C$ whose orbits remain bounded under repeated application of $p$.
-In their study of the dynamics of complex polynomials and the Mandelbrot set \cite{DH84}, Douady and Hubbard introduced the notion of \emph{external rays}, which can be characterised as the gradient lines of the Green's function on the basin of attraction of infinity, $\C\setminus K(p)$.
-Such a ray is said to \emph{land} if it has a unique accumulation point in $K(p)$. \emph{Periodic} external rays are of particular importance, due to the following result.
+In their study of the dynamics of complex polynomials and the Mandelbrot set \cite{DH84}, Douady and Hubbard introduced the notion of \emph{external rays}, which can be characterised as the gradient lines of the Green's function on the basin of attraction of infinity, $\C\setminus K(p)$. \emph{Periodic} (and pre-periodic) rays are of particular importance, due to the following result.

 \begin{douadyhubbardlandingtheorem} Let $p$ be a polynomial whose \emph{post-critical set}

 is bounded.
 (Equivalently, assume that $K(p)$ is connected.)